 Sri Mahamariamman Temple

 The Sri Mahamariamman Temple is designed with a variety of intricate architectural formations.
-They’re sure to grab your eyeballs and motivate you into taking a few snapshots from different angles and perspectives.
+They’re sure to grab your eyeballs and motivate you to take a few snapshots from different angles and perspectives.

-The temple’s most remarkable feature is the massive structure resembling the shape of human body.
-The temple is also bordered by impressive gateways at all the tiers.
-They’re adorned with Hindu deities sculpted in a typical South-Indian style.
+The temple’s most remarkable feature is the massive structure resembling the shape of the human body.
+The temple is also bordered by impressive gateways at all the tiers, adorned with Hindu deities sculpted in a typical South-Indian style.

-If you visit Sri Mahamariamman Temple during Thaipusam (a Hindu festival), you get to be a part of the procession.
-It carries the statues of Lord Muruga and as his consorts all the way to Batu Caves until the wee hours of dawn.
+If you visit Sri Mahamariamman Temple during Thaipusam (a Hindu festival), you’ll get to be a part of the procession.
+It carries the statues of Lord Muruga and his consorts all the way to Batu Caves until the wee hours of dawn.

-When you’re famished by the photography and worship, you can slink over to vibrant Petaling Street nearby for a hearty Chinese meal.
+When you’re famished from all the photography and sightseeing, slink over to vibrant Petaling Street nearby for a hearty Chinese meal.

 How to get to Sri Mahamariamman Temple